skipperbent/jquery.lazyload/README.md

 ```

 ## Lazyload visible content
 You can lazyload images that are currently inview and prevent unwanted bandwidth usage, by combining the jquery.inview plugin.
+The follow script will fade-in images, that has been hidden and only show them when they have been preloaded by our script.

 [Visit jquery.inview plugin on GitHub](https://github.com/protonet/jquery.inview)